 A press release from Silver Peak announces recent innovations for their SD-WAN product set.
-Enhancements to their EdgeConnect environment are Packet-iQ for first packet path choices, a stateful firewall and firewall service chaining and Zscaler support.
-They have also included routing integration, allowing easier integration of the SD-WAN environment into larger enterprise infrastructures, using BGP.
+Enhancements to their EdgeConnect environment are Packet-iQ, a stateful firewall, firewall service chaining and Zscaler support.
+They have also included routing integration, allowing easier integration of the SD-wan environment into larger enterprise infrastructures, using BGP.

 Silver Peak have added a blog entry for application driven WAN Edge around this release, and it's gained some visibility with both LightReading and SDxCentral pointing to the release.
 LightReading has also done a News Analysis piece.
 So let's see what the noise is about…

 One of the main challenges SD-WAN is the determination on the first packet to make a routing choice.
 This is a challenge as cloud applications use HTTP or HTTPS for connections, as do a lot of corporately hosted application portals.
 Selecting a path based on port information may make the wrong choice for the path.
 Selecting based on data such as SSL Certificate Common Names requires several packets to have passed, fixing the state of the connection through firewalls.

 Deep Packet Inspection determinations the destination and a routing choice after the TCP session establishes and the first payload packets are sent (i.e. reading the GET URI, which allows differential behaviour even for connections via proxy servers).